 Eric then turned his focus to writing and moved to Los Angeles, where he landed work as a writer on such shows as ABC’s Private Practice and Showtime’s Soul Food: The Series.
 Along the way, he has periodically returned to his filmmaking roots, writing and directing three short films (Nick of Time, Intersection, and Staring at the Sun), each of which screened at various film festivals around the country.

 Eric went on to write the Hallmark Channel original movie Relative Stranger, starring Eriq LaSalle (E.R.) and directed by Charles Burnett (Killer of Sheep).
 After premiering in 2009, the film garnered three NAACP Image Award nominations and a Best Supporting Actress Emmy nomination for Cicely Tyson.

 Eric also wrote and directed the independent feature film Four of Hearts before joining the writing staff of the hit Fox drama Empire.
-Most recently, he has served as a co-executive producer for Starz’s Power and ABC's For Life,.
+He went on to serve as a co-executive producer for Starz’s Power and ABC's For Life,.
 He is currently a co-executive producer for NBC's supernatural drama Manifest.